quintanar401/kdb-wc/README.md

 `kdb-table` can be used to show a table. `kdb-table` relies on `kdb-query` to run the actual query. `kdb-query` can be set either with its `k-id` or created implicitly via `k-query` attribute or the content of the tag.

+`kdb-table` can use Datatables library to show tables.
+Set `k-lib` to `datatables`.
+You can also provide additional configuration to it via `k-config`.
+You may have to download additional themes and plugins for this library because only the basic files are provided in external/datatables directory.

 `kdb-table` can use jsGrid library to show tables.
 Set `k-lib` to `jsgrid`.
-You can also provide additional configuration to it via `k-config`
+You can also provide additional configuration to it via `k-config`.

 Example
 ```